RebelTechnology/OpenWareLab/CPlusPlus/README.md

 See the [MidiMessage API](https://www.rebeltech.org/docs/classMidiMessage.html) for more useful information.

 ## Screen Patches
-For hardware that have an OLED screen (such as Magus) you can program its screen buffer directly in a callback method.
-To enable the callback, instead of extending the `Patch` base class, extend `MonocromeScreenPatch`, and overload its `processScreen()` callback:
+For hardware that have an OLED screen (such as Magus) you can write to its screen buffer directly in a callback method.
+To enable the callback, instead of extending the `Patch` base class, extend `MonochromeScreenPatch`, and overload its `processScreen()` callback:

 ```
 class MyScreenPatch : public MonchromeScreenPatch {